-2018/19 was a fantastic year for us - extremely busy but really rewarding.
-We have advanced necess ary work for the success of Street Children's Home and Day Care Centre projects.
-We have also formed a great partnership with the local government to open a child helpline and now we can reach most children needing assistance in the district.
+2019/20 was a fantastic year for us - extremely busy but really rewarding.
+We have advanced necessary work for the success of the Children's Home, Day Care Centre/Child Helpline projects and have also formed a great partnership with the local government, and now we can reach most children needing assistance in the district.
 We also delivered against a number of our objectives.
 And most importantly, we ensured that all the children we are assisting are happy and have great prospects in the future.
 There is still a lot of work to be done but I am confident that if we keep up our hard work, we will achieve all our objectives in the next year.